Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses: Abstract

 \section{Abstract}

-The Lagrangian, the Hamilton--Jacobi equation and the Schr\"{o}dinger, Dirac and Klein--Gordon equations for the Friedmann--Robertson--Walker--Quintessence (FRWQ) system are presented and solved exactly for different interesting scenarios.
-The classical Lagrangian reproduces the usual two (second order) dynamical equations for the radius of the Universe and for the scalar field as well as the (first order) constraint equation.
-The approach naturally unifies gravity and dark energy, which may be related to the tlaplon (scalar torsion potential).
-The Lagrangian and the equations of motion are those of a relativistic particle moving on a two dimensional spacetime where the conformal metric factor is related to the dark energy scalar field potential.
-This allows us to quantize the system, obtaining a Klein-Gordon equation when the Universe is considered as a spinless particle, and a Dirac equation when the Universe is thought as a relativistic spin particle.
+A Friedmann--Robertson--Walker Universe is studied with a dark energy component represented by a quintessence field.
+The Lagrangian for this system, hereafter called the Friedmann--Robertson--Walker--quintessence (FRWq) system, is presented.
+It is shown that the classical Lagrangian reproduces the usual two (second order) dynamical equations for the radius of the Universe and for the quintessence scalar field as well as a (first order) constraint equation.
+It is noted that the quintessence field (dark energy) is related with the tlaplon field (appearing on dynamical theories of spacetime torsion).
+Our approach naturally unifies gravity and dark energy, as it is obtained that the Lagrangian and the equations of motion are those of a relativistic particle moving on a two dimensional conformally flat spacetime, whereas the conformal metric factor is related to the dark energy scalar field potential.
+We proceed to quantize the system in three different schemes.
+First, we assume the Universe as a spinless particle (as it is common in literature), obtaining a quantum theory for a Universe described by the Klein--Gordon equation.
+Second, we push the quantization scheme further assuming the Universe as a Dirac particle, and therefore constructing its corresponding Dirac and the Majorana theories.
+With the different theories we calculate the expected values for the scale factor of the Universe.
+They depend on the type of quantization scheme used.
+The differences between the Dirac and Majorana schemes are highlighted.
+The implications of the different quantization procedures are discussed.
+Finally the possible consequences for a multiverse theory of the Dirac and Majorana quantized Universe are briefly considered.